 $ git checkout main Switched to branch 'main'

 $ git branch again to confirm we've successfully navigated to

-$ git branch blue_theme * master red_theme
+$ git branch blue_theme * main red_theme

 We can use the